Table of Contents

-Ollantaytambo is a small town in the Sacred Valley that sits the train station for those planning to head to Machu Picchu.
+Ollantaytambo is a small town in the Sacred Valley that sits at the train station for those planning to head to Machu Picchu.
 It is approximately a 1.5-hour drive from Cusco.
 It is the best-preserved ruins of the Incan Empire.

-Ollantaytambo was an Incan administrative center, military site, religious site, agricultural complex and a control point for the entrance to the Amazon area of the Inca Empire.
+Ollantaytambo was an Incan administrative center, military site, religious site, agricultural complex, and a control point for the entrance to the Amazon area of the Inca Empire.
 It contains a massive ruin site which was used as a royal residence by Emperor Pachacuti.

 The Ollantaytambo ruins also contain a fortress, terracing, a sun temple, a water temple, and ceremonial grounds.